-One of the big complaints about Genie+ is that it “forces” Walt Disney World guests to get up early in order to book their first ride reservation at 7 am.
-This post will test whether that theory is accurate, with a look at Lightning Lane availability later in the morning and an explanation of when you actually “need” to make first selections for each park.
+One big complaint about Genie+ is that it “forces” Walt Disney World guests to get up early in order to book their first ride reservation at 7 am.
+This post tests whether that theory is accurate, with a look at Lightning Lane availability later in the morning and when you actually “need” to make first selections for each park.
+(Updated April 30, 2023.)

 Among some Walt Disney World fans, there is a seemingly reflexive reaction to announcements or updates on Genie+ that seeks to vindicate their preconceived opinions and validate their anger.
 Each mention of Genie’s name summons more hostility and outrage.
 There isn’t even an internal logic to it–if Genie is truly the worst thing ever, it should stand to reason that it’ll likely benefit from tweaking and iteration.
 Nope.
 Bad begets more bad.